PHenegan/GameboyEmulator/README.md

 # Useful Resources

 [This video](https://www.youtube.com/watch?v=HyzD8pNlpwI) which is a great technical dive into the Game Boy system as a whole.
-I'll also include some typed notes I took on this video for the purpose of internalizing the system better.
+I also included some typed notes I took on this video for the purpose of internalizing the system better.
+They can be found in the `extra/` folder in this repository.

 [https://gbdev.io/gb-opcodes//optables/](https://gbdev.io/gb-opcodes//optables/) is a great website which has some documentation on the Gameboy's opcodes

+[The Pan Docs](https://gbdev.io/pandocs/) Another great resource for technical documentation on various different parts of the Game Boy and Game Boy Color